nadyavalin/rsschool-cv/cv.md

 ## Third job information
 I have been learning UX/UI-design and doing websites since 2022.
 [My portfolio on Telegram](https://t.me/portfolio_tkachuk) *(you can find another sections and links there).*
-***

-## Summary
+## **Brief Self-Introduction**
-I like doing design.
-Now I have several projects, [one of them is commercial](http://sharuk.tilda.ws) and I'm working hard on it now.

-I want to be a highly skilled UX/UI designer or/and frontend developer because I also like coding.
-I spend all my free time designing and programming.
-I am doing my best to become an expert in these fields.
+* I want to be a front-end developer because I enjoy programming and I can read and understand documentation properly.
+I like to complete tasks.
+I spend all my free time on programming.
+I am doing my best to become an expert in this field.

-I like programming since my childhood, but 20 years ago this direction was not as developed as it is now.
-I really regret that I gave up making websites at the age of 15.
-I made three sites, but now they are no longer on the Internet.

 ## My strengths
 * hardworking